 Auto-oriented uses and large retail establishments should be adapted to fit within a more urban, pedestrian-oriented context.
-This can be achieved through design techniques such as siting decisions that locate auto-oriented uses and infrastructure to the side or rear of a site; incorporating auto-oriented uses within urban structures with active, pedestrian-oriented street frontage; and locating automobile access points off of secondary streets or service alleys.
+This can be achieved by incorporating them into mixeduse or multi-tenant buildings, avoiding standalone, single-use buildings.
+A more urban form can also be achieved through design techniques such as siting decisions that locate parking and infrastructure to the side or rear of a site; and designing automobile access points to connect to secondary streets or service alleys.

 Siting is crucial to accommodating auto-oriented uses within a more compact urban form.
 The buildings serving these uses should be oriented toward the street, should utilize as much street frontage as possible, and should be sited in prominent locations such as street corners.
-Facilities such as gas pumps and parking areas should be shielded from view and located to the rear of a site, wherever possible.
+Facilities such as gas pumps, car washes, and parking areas should be shielded from view and located to the rear of a site, wherever possible.
+Generally, such uses should also minimize corporate-branded architecture.

 New developments should incorporate landscape and architectural screening to ensure compatible transitions between uses and densities.
-Screening techniques can be adapted for smaller and narrower sites as long as developmentrelated impacts are addressed.
+Screening techniques can be adapted for smaller and narrower sites as long as development-related impacts are addressed.
 The County's Zoning Ordinance typically requires a barrier, such as a wall or fence, an unbroken strip of open space alongside the barrier, and landscaping (e.g., trees or shrubs) at the property's boundaries.
-To the extent possible, auto-oriented uses and large retail uses should be integrated into buildings that contribute to the compact urban form envisioned by the Comprehensive Plan.